 If you have a requirement to slice and filter the existing fact data using an additional group of related attributes, then you can opt to make use of the user-defined dimension tables.
 For each fact, two user-defined dimensions are provided.
 These tables can be utilized for extending the star schemas.
-If you want to offer this option to your users, you must introduce these tables as additional dimensions to the existing fact (in addition, you must change the fact's extract program to extract as described in the earlier sections at this new level of granularity).
+To offer this option to your users, introduce these tables as additional dimensions to the existing fact (in addition, you must change the fact's extract program to extract as described in the earlier sections at this new level of granularity).